Tag Archive for: supplements

 This is what the diet looked like before I added the supplement:

 You can see these 4 minerals are all low.
-I used the Supplement Finder (i.e. The BIG PINK BUTTON) to find a supplement that would fill all of these gaps.
+I used the Supplement Finder (i.e. the BIG PINK BUTTON on the Results Step) to find a supplement that would fill all of these gaps.
 Ideally what you want to see when you use a single supplement is that at least one of these minerals is sitting very close to 100%.
 That is your green flag that you have the amount of supplement at the right level.
 Increasing the amount from this point is just a waste as all requirements are already met, while reducing it would mean the amount of this nutrient (selenium in this example, which is sitting at 101%) would no longer be meeting requirements.

 The same rules also apply when using a fortified feed to meet vitamin and mineral requirements.
 Except that you also have to consider the amount of Digestible Energy the feed is adding.